ritishri/Food_delivery/README.md

 # Cart Management
  Selected items are added to a shopping cart where users can:
- View their choices
+ View their choices.
- Adjust quantities
+ Adjust quantities.
-Check the subtotal
+ Check the subtotal.
  Cart data is preserved even when users navigate through different pages.
  Order Placement
  Users can review their cart and place an order using a QR code for payment.